rollup/rollup/docs/999-big-list-of-options.md

 Note that when a relative path is directly marked as "external" using the [`external`](guide/en/#external) option, then it will be the same relative path in the output.
 When it is resolved first via a plugin or Rollup core and then marked as external, the above logic will apply.

+#### maxParallelFileReads
+Type: `number`<br>
+CLI: `--maxParallelFileReads <number>`<br>
+Default: 20

+Limits the number of files rollup will open in parallel when reading modules.
+Without a limit or with a high enough value, builds can fail with an "EMFILE: too many open files".
+This dependes on how many open file handles the os allows.

 #### onwarn
 Type: `(warning: RollupWarning, defaultHandler: (warning: string | RollupWarning) => void) => void;`